project-image

 Manufacturing!

-over 5 years ago – Tue, Nov 27, 2018 at 01:16:56 AM
+almost 6 years ago – Tue, Nov 27, 2018 at 01:16:56 AM

 Great news!
 There were no major snags with the spot UV varnishing!
 The WoW Diary has moved from the ink/drying stage of production to the physical manufacturing of each hardcover.
 I'm flying again to the printing plant on December 6th to sign copies for the showcase editions.
 I haven't seen the spot UV sheets myself, but my printer says this job is looking so good that they're submitting The WoW Diary for their entry into trade contests and industry competitions for the year 2018.
 I suspect whomever spends the most money to print their book wins these contests, but that's just me being cynical about something I know nothing about. ;)